About

 Govan Community Council was established in 1976 under the new legislation on local government passed in 1973.
 This described community councils as the third tier of government with responsibility ensuring that the voice of the local communities was heard.
 Community Councils have legal rights to oppose (or support) planning applications and licensing applications and to be consulted on all matters affecting their community.
 They are required to be non-sectarian and non-party political (but not non-political).

-ELECTION OF NEW MEMBERS AUTUMN 2024
+ELECTION OF NEW MEMBERS COMPLETED AUTUMN 2025

-CURRENT CAMPAIGNS BEING SUPPORTED BY THE COMMUN ITY COUNCIL
+CURRENT CAMPAIGNS BEING SUPPORTED BY THE COMMUNITY COUNCIL

 Opposition to the downgrading of Govan fire station and the removal of one of its two tenders.